phonegap/phonegap-plugin-media-recorder/README.md

 ##  mediaRecorder.start(optional timeslice)

 The start method accepts an optional timeslice parameter (in milliseconds) and allows the user to record an audio/ video.
 The timeslice parameter allows the user to specify the duration of the recorded video/audio.
 For video recording, the implementation in iOS allows the user to open the camera view and record the video.
 For audio, the iOS implementation does not have a specific UI and works in the background.
 Android has integrated support for the [W3C Media Stream API](https://www.w3.org/TR/mediacapture-streams/) and the [W3C MediaStream Recording API](https://www.w3.org/TR/mediastream-recording/).
+However, Android can record the video in the background without a specific user interface which can be seen in the `Android Demo` below.
+A live stream,if needed, can be added using the [W3C Media Stream API](https://www.w3.org/TR/mediacapture-streams/).

 ### Example